Regional television in Australia: Aggregation

 Southern New South Wales was the first area to be formed, in two phases (as a result of problems in Orange and Wagga), starting on 31 March 1989.
 WIN Television Wollongong (WIN-4) became an affiliate of the Nine Network, The Prime Network became a Seven affiliate, and Capital Television in Canberra became a Network Ten affiliate.

 The next area to be aggregated was Queensland, which took place on 31 December 1990.
 QTV was to become a Nine affiliate, Star Television a Network Ten affiliate, and the Sunshine Television Network a Seven affiliate.
 However, in the week before aggregation was due to take place, WIN Television bought Star Television and gave them the Nine affiliation – meaning that QTV was forced to change its affiliation to Network Ten.

 The next year, northern New South Wales was aggregated.
-NBN Television became the Nine Network affiliate, while the Seven Network would be carried by Prime7, formerly carried by 9-8 Television.
-Northern Rivers Television (NRTV) became the Network Ten affiliate.
+NBN became the Nine Network affiliate, while the Seven Network would be carried by Prime Television, with Northern Rivers Television (NRTV) becoming the Network Ten affiliate.
 At one stage, WIN made its first attempt in setting up a northern New South Wales outlet by replicating the steal it had made in Regional Queensland.
 WIN tried to buy NRTV through bidding to steal the Nine affiliation rights from NBN, and force the latter to pick up the Ten affiliation.
 However, nothing came out of the deal and the respective affiliations remained as is among stations until today.

 Aggregation in Victoria took place between 1992 and 1993.
-VIC TV (later WIN) became a Nine Network affiliate, Prime Television the Seven affiliate, and SCN the Ten affiliate.
+VIC TV became a Nine Network affiliate, Prime Television took affiliation with Seven, and SCN took affiliation with Ten.
 Tasmania was aggregated in 1994, albeit with only two stations – Southern Cross is a dual Seven and Ten affiliate, while Tas TV took programming from the Nine Network.

 Remote and Central Australia was the final area to be aggregated – one of the largest geographical licence areas, taking in parts of the Northern Territory, western Queensland, the north west of South Australia, and other areas in which terrestrial television signals cannot be received.
 Stations broadcast to this area mainly through satellite or re-transmission stations.
 Imparja Television, based in Alice Springs, became a dual Nine and Ten affiliate, while Seven Central, based in Mount Isa, became a Seven affiliate.

 A number of areas were not aggregated, due to their small size and relative inability to support more than one commercial station – these included Griffith, Mildura, Darwin and regional Western Australia.